-I am the biological dad of three, foster dad of two, and human dad to two dogs.
-My wife, Trina, and I have been foster parents for over 6 years now.
-During that time, we have fostered 23+ children anywhere from 4 days to over 1 1/2 years.
-We consider fostering to be part of our ministry, pouring into the lives of the children in our care but also becoming a resource and "family" for birth parents throughout the process.
+I am the biological dad of three, foster dad of two, & human dad to two dogs.
+My wife, Trina, & I have been foster parents for over 6 years now.
+During that time, we have fostered 23+ children anywhere from 4 days to nearly 2 years.
+We consider fostering to be part of our ministry, pouring into the lives of the children in our care but also becoming a resource & "family" for birth parents throughout the process.

 With a degree in psychology and a background in education, I feel passionate about joining an organization known for supporting the very real families who open their homes to tough children from tough places.
 In 2011, we began our foster journey in central Utah.
 We adopted a sibling group of 5 in 2017, a sibling group of 3 in 2018, an 19 year old as an adult who we had fostered in 2020 & most recently an 8 year old from Limestone County.
 Each child brings their own rewards & challenges into the home and I hope that together we can find ways of balancing it all while not losing ourselves in the chaos.